jaystack/molinio-posts/_posts/2017-03-22-the-graceful-microservice-lifecycle.md

 Every generator uses the [generator-corpjs-ts](https://www.npmjs.com/package/generator-corpjs-ts) base generator, which creates a simple TypeScript-based boilerplate.

-We will soon make some vanilla JS-based generators available as well.4
+We will soon make some vanilla JS-based generators available as well.